tencentyun/intlcloud-documents/yehe_doc/中间件与通信/短信/常见问题/其他问题_intl_en.md

 In one SMS delivery request, the platform will check whether the recipient numbers of the same message content are duplicated and deliver the message only once for duplicated numbers.

 ### Are invoices available?
-If you need an invoice, you can apply for it on the **[Invoice Management](https://console.cloud.tencent.com/expense/invoice)** page in the console.
+If you need an invoice, you can apply for it on the **Invoice** page in the [Billing Center console](https://console.intl.cloud.tencent.com/expense/invoicing).

 ### Why does the number contain asterisks when I preview an SMS message?
-For example, `Dear customer, your top-up payment of 1**2 CNY has been credited to your account.
+For example, `Dear customer, your top-up payment of 1**2 USD has been credited to your account.
 Please check it in the system!`.
 The console will encrypt numbers for storage, so numbers will contain asterisks when being previewed, but SMS messages received by users will be fully displayed.

 ### What are the country/region codes?